 Operating losses increased by £238 million to £279 million.
-The impact of the unprecedented rise in energy prices in the latter part of 2021 has been the main cause of this increase, impacting both domestic and business margins in a number of ways.
-This included exposure to particularly high energy costs due to lower than expected purchases of variable renewable generation (£140 million) as well as increased costs as result of supplier failures in the market and the impact of tight system margins (£47 million).
-Operating costs and other taxes increased by £41 million mainly as a result of redundancy provision movements and a return to normal spend levels following COVID-19.
-A reduced bad debt cost (following the 2020 increase in the provision as a result of COVID-19), has been offset by increased depreciation.
+The unprecedented rise in energy prices in the latter part of 2021 has been the main cause of this increase, impacting both domestic and business margins in a number of ways:

+- exposure to particularly high energy costs due to lower than expected purchases of variable renewable generation (the latter as a result of weather related production shortfalls); - inability to recover the increase in energy costs from incremental domestic customers moving to standard variable tariffs subject to the price cap; - increased costs as a result of supplier failures in the market; and - higher balancing and BSUoS costs resulting from tight system margins.

+Operating costs and other taxes increased by £41 million primarily as a result of redundancy provision movements and a return to normal spend levels following COVID-19.
+A reduced bad debt cost (following the 2020 increase in provision as a result of COVID-19), has been offset by increased depreciation.